iammnandu/WebWeavers/README.md

 Admin Interface: Django provides a built-in admin interface for managing database records.
 If the models are registered with the admin site, administrators can add, edit, and delete carpooling requests and rides through the admin interface.'''

-2. Embed video of project demo
+2. Embed video of project demo.